r-dube/pickingflowers/aurora.md

 This exploit would download spyware onto a user's computer if the user clicked a malicious link using Internet Explorer.
 The Chinese attackers used the compromised friends and family accounts to send the malicious link inside phishing messages to Google's Chinese employees.

-Those employees that clicked on the malicious links using their work computers had their computers compromised.
+Those employees that clicked on the malicious links using their work computers had their computers compromised with malware that gave the attackers remote access to the computers.
 The attackers used these computers to access the rest of Google's network.
 In particular, the Chinese attackers accessed the Google internal portal to identify the Chinese spies on U.S. intelligence agencies' radar.